tstanford/bookmark-homepage/project/feature.md

 # Feature List

-- Bug : A component is changing an uncontrolled input to be controlled.
-This is likely caused by the value changing from undefined to a defined value, which should not happen.
-Decide between using a controlled or uncontrolled input element for the lifetime of the component.
-More info: https://react.dev/link/controlled-components react-dom-client.development.js:20854:22

 - Bug: page not loading on LG smart TV

 - Bug: login dialog is not centred vertically on Samsung TV